Esmaeel-A/IrrigationExtentMapping/README.md

 Computes parameters for each year from 2000–2024 using two years of Landsat data

-Output: A FeatureCollection containing OPTRAM parameters for each year
+Output: A FeatureCollection containing OPTRAM parameters for each year Find the file OptramParsameters.csv for all pre-calculated pararmeters than can be used directly in step 04

 ## 02_RawLandsatToSM_Optram